nike-2001/React-Shopping-App/README.md

 ## Learning Path

-This project is designed to teach React concepts progressively:
+This project is designed to demonstrate React concepts progressively:
 1. Start with basic components and props
 2. Add state and event handling
 3. Implement routing and API calls
 4. Add global state with Redux and Context
 5. Optimize with memoization and lazy loading
 6. Add error handling and production features

-## License

-MIT